SublimeText/sublime-text-docset/README.md

 ###  Install a local folder to Zeal

+If you have default Linux folders, `make install-linux`.
+Otherwise:

 1. Find your docset folder ("Docset storage" in your Preferences)
 1. Copy or symlink `out/sublime-text.docset` to that folder.
 1. Repeat for `out/sublime-merge.docset`